Mentally healthy work promotes mental wellbeing and enables staff to thrive and perform at their best.

 Mentally healthy work can be created in the following ways:

 • Prevention of mental ill health through good work design that aims to reduce stress and promote mental wellbeing.
+Prevention includes eliminating and minimising psychological health and safety risks through the identification and assessment of psychosocial hazards.

 • Fostering an inclusive and supportive team culture that aims to reduce stigma and is a safe place to discuss mental health topics or concerns.